zx80/flask-simple-auth/README.md

-The module allows to enable CORS request handling on the application by setting the `FSA_CORS` directive to true, and to add additional options with `FSA_CORS_OPTIONS`.
+The module allows to enable CORS request handling on the application by setting the `FSA_CORS` directive to true, and to add additional options with `FSA_CORS_OPTS`.
 The implementation is delegated to the [`flask_cors`](https://pypi.org/project/Flask-Cors/) Flask extension which must be available if the feature is enabled.